vczh-websites/vczh/Espresso-DialingIn/README.md

 But it may need higher temperature.

 To having more acidity:
-- Increasing pressure could prevent from having risk of weaker flavor.
+- (?)
+Increasing pressure could prevent from having risk of weaker flavor.
-- Increasing dose could decrease flow rate, having a risk of over extraction.
+- (?)
+Increasing dose could decrease flow rate, having a risk of over extraction.
 - Coarser grinding could lead to risk of weaker flavor.
+- Decreasing temperature could lead to weaker body.

 When doing espresso with ice and fresh milk without frothing, bitter will become obvious,